guidecenter/New-Apple-Device/index.rst

     </div>

-Activate Your New Apple Device – Step-by-Step Guide
+Step-by-Step Guide to Activate Your New Apple Device
 ===================================================

 Activating your new Apple device is quick and easy using activate.apple.com.
 This official Apple site guides you through verifying your device and linking it to your Apple ID for secure setup.
 Whether it’s an iPhone, iPad, or Mac, simply connect to the internet and follow the on-screen instructions at activate.apple.com to get started.
 With just a few steps, your device will be ready to use, ensuring you have access to all Apple services and features.
 Activate today at activate.apple.com and enjoy your new device hassle-free!

-1. What is activate.apple.com?
+What is activate.apple.com?
 ------------------------------

 activate.apple.com is the official Apple activation portal used when setting up your device for the first time or after resetting it.
 This site helps verify your device’s identity and ensures it’s ready to use with your Apple ID and carrier.

-2. Step-by-Step Activation Process
+Step-by-Step Activation Process
 ----------------------------------

 **Step 1: Power On Your Device**